How to sell your property in 11 easy steps

 To find out the market value for your property, you can book a free valuation with an estate agent.
 Checking the Irish property price register online is a good reference and don’t be afraid to attend open viewings of similar properties in your area to gauge the market.

-When preparing your property for sale, be aware that most buyers would like a blank canvas and will have limited imagination when it comes to looking at the ‘potential’ of a property!
+When preparing your property for sale, be aware that most buyers would like a blank canvas and will have limited imagination when it comes to looking at the ‘potential’ of a property.

 View it as an opportunity to undertake a decluttering exercise, also removing any excess furniture.
 First impressions count so make sure your home has ‘kerb appeal’.
 This means sprucing up the outside as well as the inside.
 If you have a garden, make sure it’s neat and tidy and that your entrance hall is welcoming.
 It’s also a good idea to ask a friend to give their honest feedback of how your property presents itself from a buyer’s perspective.

 You don’t have to spend a lot of money to prepare your home for a sale, but do try to give the impression of space and light throughout your home as much as possible.
-For more great tips, check out blog.yourbricks.ie.

 Over 90% of prospective buyers in Ireland look for property on MyHome.ie and Daft.ie.
-Traditional estate agents will charge marketing fees on top of their commission and they are likely to charge additional fees for newspaper advertising.
-Everyone likes to see their property in the paper but you should be certain that it really makes sense for your property before incurring the additional expense.
+Traditional estate agents will charge marketing fees on top of their commission and are likely to charge additional fees for newspaper advertising.
+Everyone likes to see their property in the paper, but you should be certain that it really makes sense for your property before incurring the additional expense.

-Photography is extremely important when selling your property so make sure your estate agent provides you with high quality photos.
+Photography is extremely important when selling your property, so make sure your estate agent provides you with high-quality photos.

 The legal formalities around selling your property are called ‘conveyancing’ and it’s important to choose your solicitor early in the process.